25 years after the fall of the wall and the Iron Curtain.

 Ernst Thälmann (16 April 1886 – 18 August 1944) was the leader of the Communist Party of Germany (KPD).
 He was arrested by the Gestapo in 1933 and held in solitary confinement for eleven years, before being shot in Buchenwald on Adolf Hitler's orders in 1944.

 After 1945, Ernst Thälmann, and other leading communists who had been murdered, such as Rosa Luxemburg and Karl Liebknecht, were honoured in East Germany, with many schools, streets, factories, etc., named after them.
-Many of these names were changed after German reunification though it is still easy to find streets named after Thälmann in cities like Berlin,
+Many of these names were changed after German reunification though it is still easy to find streets named after Thälmann in cities like Berlin, Hamburg, and Frankfurt an der Oder.
+The East German pioneer organisation was named the Ernst Thälmann Pioneer Organisation in his memory.

 The Ernst Thälmann bronze monument with a height of 14 m was created by Lev Kerbel between 1981 and 1986.
 Disputed from the beginning, some plaques with political slogans were removed in the 1990s.
 It is today a protected landmark.